Nonresponse Bias: What to Avoid When Creating Surveys

 Examples of Nonresponse Bias

 Let's say you wanted to send a survey to a group of customers who attended one of your events two years ago.
-While you have all of their email addresses recorded in your CRM, you haven't gathered any new information on them since their last event.
+While you have all their email addresses recorded in your CRM at the time, you have yet to gather any new information on them since their last event.

 When you send your survey, you notice that your delivery and open rates are extremely low.
 Turns out, your customers have changed their email addresses and aren't checking the inboxes that you have listed under their names.